ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

   roundToTwoDecimals
 );
 ```
-Look at the refined `checkout` function—it’s almost poetic.
+The refined `checkout` function feels almost poetic.
 Every stage builds upon the previous one, forming a clear and intuitive progression.
 This coherence isn’t just beautiful; it’s practical.
 It allows team members, domain experts—or even your future self—to quickly understand, verify, and adapt the logic with ease.

 #### A Perfect Partnership with TypeScript 🤝
 To ensure type safety in complex pipelines, TypeScript’s function overloads let you define strict input-output relationships across stages.
 Here’s how you can type a `pipe` utility using function overloads: